goauthentik/authentik/website/integrations/sources/azure-ad/index.md

 ### automatic user enrollment and attribute mapping

-Via the following process you can enroll your users without interaction or directly control the mapping azure attribute to authentik attribute.
+Using the following process you can auto-enroll your users without interaction, and directly control the mapping Azure attribute to authentik. attribute.

 1. Create a new _Expression Policy_ see [here](../../../docs/policies/index) for details.